Ghee vs. ButterMarch 11th, 2016

 Trade in regular oats for our protein-packed quinoa.
 Cooking it with almond milk and ghee instead of water gives it a thicker consistency for a rich and decadent feel (but they’re super good for you!)

-Lunch and Dinner Mains
+Lunch and Dinner Ghee Recipes

 So tender the meat practically falls off the bone, slow cooker short ribs are cooked at a low heat over eight hours to build incredible flavor.
 It’s super important to brown the ribs before they go into the pot—the caramelization is what makes the skin perfectly crispy gives the meat its flavor.